How I Stopped Worrying and Learned to Love Eberron

 - The year has many holidays for the Host, but before the reign of Galifar, the Host ordered the year differently.
 Three seasons split the year: Yearbirth (end of winter into middle of spring), Yeargrowth (end of spring into end of summer), and Yeardeath (beginning of fall into middle of winter).
 Each season had seven weeks, each made up of 16 days, one for every god.

 - The followers of the Host bear little ill will to other religions; in their mind, the Silver Flame is just a reflection of Dol Arrah, and rural worshippers of a hunting goddess are worshipping Balinor.
-To that end, they go into community, trying to explain this commonality and encourage people to join their faith.
-Some followers of faith even integrate the Host into their worship.
+To that end, when they go into new communities, they try to explain this commonality and encourage people to join their faith.
+Some followers of other faiths even integrate the Host into their worship.
 This easy-going attitude sometimes offends the most faithful of other religions.